az67128/data-qualture/README.md

       },
     },
     from: '"Data Quality Team" <dq@yourhost.com>', // email for notifications
-    startHour: 15, // when to send notifictions, UTC 0
+    startHour: 15, // when to send notifications, UTC 0
-    startMinute: 33, // when to send notifictions, UTC 0
+    startMinute: 33, // when to send notifications, UTC 0
     systemUrl: "https://yourhost.com", // Link to your system.
 Used to make links in notifications },
   cors: {